 The Group will continue to monitor developments in sales, customer preferences and the market in general, introducing new product offerings with the aim of returning the Group to sustainable profitability.
-For this purpose, the Group is undergoing a restructuring programme to segregate the fashion, food and beverage and property sections within the group, in order to continue expanding and consolidating all business lines and to adapt to new legislative environment and conditions that the Covid 19 is having on business in all sectors of the local economy.

 Dividends and Reserves

 The Directors do not recommend the payment of a dividend.